trivago/jcha/README.md

 # jcha - Java Class Histogram Analyser

-jcha is a tool to analyse Java class histograms, focussed on histogram comparison.
+jcha is a tool to analyse Java class histograms, focused on histogram comparison.
-It can aid in debugging memory leaks, or for finding memory dominators before issues arise. jcha reads histogram written by "jcmd pid GC.class_histogram".
+It can aid in debugging memory leaks, or for finding memory dominators before issues arise. jcha reads histograms written by "jcmd pid GC.class_histogram".
 It is best to capture multiple histograms, so this package also contains jcha-capture, a script for time-based histogram capturing.